sethlivingston/my-personal-website/README.md

-# Everything I know about software development
+# Letters to the new hire

 My personal website.